hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 8.13.
 Configuring Load Balancer

-Load Balancer configuration allows you to specify which cluster member to send next operation when queried.
+Load Balancer allows you to send operations to one of a number of endpoints (members).

 If it is a [smart client](#821-smart-client), only the operations that are not key-based are routed to the member that is returned by the `LoadBalancer`.
 If it is not a smart client, `LoadBalancer` is ignored.